mmalmsten/PlantWatcher/README.md

 ## 🎨 Design

-I built the system with as little logic included as possible.
-One floating meter was attached to a flower pot with a built-in irrigation system to keep track of that the flowers had enough water.
-Next to the flower pot, I placed a bucket filled with water.
-If the floating meter indicated that more water is needed, the pump started pumping water from the bucket over to the flower pot.
+1. A pump is pumping water from a bucket (or any water source) to a flower pot with a built-in manual irrigation system.

-An additional floating meter was also attached to the bottom of the bucket.
-If the bucket would be empty - the pump wouldn't start at all (to prevent the pump from breaking).
+2. A floating meter is attached to the bottom of a bucket.
+If the bucket would be empty - the pump won't start at all.

-This solution still requires manual work (I'd need to refill the bucket needs now and then).
-However, if you're brave enough and trust that your code is bug-free, a liquid valve or similar could replace the pump.
+3. A floating meter is attached to a flower pot.
+If the floating meter indicate that more water is needed, the pump will start pumping water from the bucket over to the flower pot.

 <img src="./priv/sensors/design.png" alt="Design" width="75%" style="display: inline-block;"/>